Yellowen/Owrang/docs/user/setup/docs.user.setup.accounting.md

 ### Other Account Types

-In ERPNext, you can also specify more information when you create a new Account, this is there to help you select that particular account in a scenario like Bank Account or a Tax Account and has no effect on the Chart itself.
+In Owrang, you can also specify more information when you create a new Account, this is there to help you select that particular account in a scenario like Bank Account or a Tax Account and has no effect on the Chart itself.

 You can also tag if an account represents a Customer, Supplier or Employee in "Master Type".